Zorahmella/qmk_firmware/keyboards/ariamelon/honeydew/readme.md

 * **Dip switch + reset button**: Move the DIP switch next to the USB-C port to the on position then press the reset button.
 Move the DIP switch back afterwards to use it normally again.

 ## Changelog
 * 01/07/2023: Separated V2 USBPD and ADC functions into different files.
 Added exponential moving average to ADC functionality to get better accuracy.
+Renamed adc_values to adc_values_t for better clarity.
 * 30/06/2023: Updated V2 ADC code to not use floats.
 * 28/06/2023: Modified V2 USB PD code to work like tzarc's.
 Added working ADC implementation.
 Started adding QP support.
 * 26/06/2023: Fixed V2 matrix code (thanks elpekenin and drfaustroll!).
 Fixed RGB.